• About

 4. Be open to new ideas and perspectives.

 Take advantage of opportunities to meet new people and learn about their backgrounds, life experiences, and perspectives.
 This could be at work or through outside activities or travel.
 Learn to look at challenges and opportunities through the eyes of others.
-Engaging with individuals who are different from you will allow you to build your EQ (emotional quotient), which is valued in business schools because it is essential for becoming a business leader.
+Engaging with individuals who are different from you will allow you to build your EQ (emotional quotient), which is valued in business schools because it is essential for becoming an effective business leader.
 Business schools want to make sure they are putting together diverse cohorts of students who value the perspectives of others and will ensure that everyone’s voice is heard.
 If you haven’t worked or engaged with individuals who have differing perspectives, look for opportunities to do so now.

 5. Consider the impact you hope to make.